mr0ng/mixed-reality/mixed-reality-docs/mrtk-porting-guide.md

 ### Testing your application

 Now that HoloLens 2 components and capabilities are available in MRTK Version 2, as of [RC1](https://github.com/Microsoft/MixedRealityToolkit-Unity/releases/tag/v2.0.0-RC1), you can simulate hand interactions directly in Unity as well as develop with the new APIs for hand interactions and eye tracking.
 The HoloLens 2 device is required to create a satisfying user experience.
 Your are encouraged to start studying the documentation and tools for greaer understanding.
-[MRTK v2](https://github.com/microsoft/MixedRealityToolkit-Unity) supports development on HoloLens (1st gen), and traditional input models, such as select via air-tap can be tested on HoloLens (1st gen).
+[MRTK v2](https://github.com/microsoft/MixedRealityToolkit-Unity) supports development on HoloLens (1st Gen), and traditional input models, such as select via air-tap can be tested on HoloLens (1st Gen).

-## Updating your interaction model for HoloLens 2
+## Updating interaction model for HoloLens 2

-Once your application is ported and prepped for HoloLens 2, you're ready to consider updating your interaction model and hologram design placements.
+Once your your application is ported and prepped for HoloLens 2, you're ready to consider updating your interaction model and hologram design placements.
-In HoloLens (1st gen), your application likely has a gaze and commit interaction model with holograms relatively far away to fit into the field of view.
+In HoloLens (1st Gen), your application likely has a gaze and commit interaction model with holograms relatively far away to fit into the field of view.

-Steps to update your application design to be best suited for HoloLens 2:
+Steps to update your applicaiton design to be best suited for HoloLens 2:
 1. MRTK components: Per the pre-work, if you added [MRTK v2](https://github.com/microsoft/MixedRealityToolkit-Unity), there are various components/scripts to leverage that have been designed and optimized for HoloLens 2.

 2. Interaction model: Consider updating your interaction model.
 For most scenarios, we recommend switching from gaze and commit to hands.
 With your holograms typically being out of arms reach, switching to hands results in far interaction pointing rays and grab gestures.